Shindovalio/eattasty-tech-test/README.md

-# eattasty-tech-test
-Prototype web app for EatTasty
+# Prototype web app for EatTasty
 Basically: What will be needed is a technical exercise that has to do with EatTasty.
 Which has to do with selling and delivering food.

 A small webapp, mobileapp, etc.